 Who Is Cardi B?

 Born in 1992 and hailing from The Bronx, New York, Cardi B first got the world's attention through social media with her tough and frank attitude about life as a stripper.
 Starting in 2015 she appeared on VH1's reality show Love & Hip Hop: New York and left the show in 2017 to pursue music full time.
-That same year she released her commercial debut single "Bodak Yellow" through Atlantic Records, which hit no. 1 on the US Billboard Hot 100.
-Her personal life also made headlines when she and Migos group member Offset became engaged that October.
+That same year she released her No. 1 single "Bodak Yellow" through Atlantic Records, and she followed with her debut album in April 2018.
+Her personal life also made headlines when she and Migos group member Offset became engaged in October 2017.